 Life’s a little snappier in the Exumas.
-Whether kayaking, kiteboarding or trimming a sail, a crisp palette of ocean blues sharpens every adventure.
+Whether you’re kayaking, kiteboarding or trimming a sail, a crisp palette of ocean blues sharpens every adventure.
 And with 365 cays unspooling over more than 100 miles, there’s a lot of adventure to go around.
 Wannabe Robinson Crusoes can wander lonely isles in Exuma Cays Land & Sea Park.
-Lifetime-To-Do-Listers can paddle shimmering Moriah Cay.
+Lifetime-to-do-listers can paddle shimmering Moriah Cay.
 Determined bonefishers can track wily prey on glass-clear shallows.
 And that’s without mentioning the gregarious yachtsmen who can mix their way to the perfect on-deck cocktail during the festive Family Island Regatta.

-Landlubbers have distractions too, with the 62-mile Queen’s Highway winding past historic ruins, hidden beaches and convivial beach bars on Great Exuma and Little Exuma, the two largest islands in the chain.
+Landlubbers have distractions too, with the 62-mile Queen’s Hwy winding past historic ruins, hidden beaches and convivial beach bars on Great Exuma and Little Exuma, the two largest islands in the chain.
 In fact, the biggest thrill in Exuma may be the hair-raising one-lane bridge that connects them.

 The launch pad for exploring is George Town, the bustling administrative center of Great Exuma that sits on the western shore of the sail-dotted blue waters of Elizabeth Harbour.
 Bordering the harbor to the east is Stocking Island, a sliver of land best known for its soft white sand and the infamous Chat & Chill Sunday pig roast.

 Leaving the hustle-bustle of Nassau behind, take a high-powered cruise to your own private island in the Exuma chain.
 You'll ride a powerboat to Allens Cay to feed endangered iguanas then take an exhilarating, high-speed run to your private Bahamas island, Ship Channel Cay.